Custom Configuration

 };

-Your values in config.js will always take precedence over the defaults, ensuring your customizations are preserved during updates.
+Your values in includes/custom/modules/ga4/config.js will always take precedence over the core configuration, ensuring your customizations are preserved during updates.

 All configuration variables and detailed instructions on how to use them available at the configuration variable page!